OneDrive/onedrive-api-docs/docs/rest-api/getting-started/aad-oauth.md

 ---
 # OneDrive for Business authentication and sign in

-## Use Microsoft Graph

-This topic contains information about authorizing an application using Microsoft accounts for OneDrive personal.
-However, this approach is no longer recommended.
-New applications should be developed using Microsoft Graph and follow the authorization process in [Authorization and sign-in for OneDrive in Microsoft Graph](graph-oauth.md).

 ## Using Azure Active Directory for authentication

 To use the [OneDrive API](../../index.md) with OneDrive for Business, you need to have an access token that authenticates your app to a particular set of permissions for a user.